-Once the fault has been remedied and the engine management system has received an indication that the exhaust gas aftertreatment system is operational, i.e. when the fault code has been acknowledged in SDP3, torque returns to the normal level.
+Once the fault has been remedied and the engine control unit has received an indication that the exhaust gas aftertreatment management system is operating i.e. when the fault code has been acknowledged in SDP3, torque returns to the normal level.